1il1commit/namsh1125/July.md

 - Solved and add comment SW Expert Academy No. 2027

 #### 2022.
 07. 03.
-- Solved and add comment SW Expert Academy No. 1215
+- Solved and comment SW Expert Academy No. 1215